stackhpc/ansible-slurm-appliance/ansible/roles/alertmanager/README.md

 - `alertmanager_storage_path`: String, base path for data storage.
 - `alertmanager_web_listen_addresses`: List of strings, defining addresses to listeen on.
-- `alertmanager_web_external_url`: String, the URL under which Alertmanager is externally reachable.
+- `alertmanager_web_external_url`: String, the URL under which Alertmanager is externally reachable - defaults to host IP address and `alertmanager_port`.
    See man page for more details if proxying alertmanager.
 - `alertmanager_data_retention`: String, how long to keep data for
 - `alertmanager_data_maintenance_interval`: String, interval between garbage
   collection and snapshotting to disk of the silences and the notification logs.